 A Very Little Cancer is her first e-book.

 Mary will be giving a presentation about her book next month at The Loft Literary Center in downtown Minneapolis.
 Titled The Story of a Book: Mary Gardner, Mary’s presentation will be on Friday, November 21, at 7:00 pm in the Performance Hall at the Loft at Open Book*.
-You are invited to attend, and hear Mary talk about how this book came to be, and what made it different.
+You are invited to attend, and hear Mary talk about how her book came to be, what made it different and what surprised her.
 She’ll also have copies of the print version available for purchase.

 *The Loft Literary Center, Open Book, 1011 Washington Avenue South, Minneapolis, MN 55415